Ash Vs Evil Dead (2015)

 LETTING IT RIP: EPISODES 1-3

 But the onto the show itself.
 Right away it delivers what you’d expect, if not everything here works from the outset.
 Ash is older… but not wiser.
-Campbell retains that wry charisma, his delivery is dryer and there are plenty of fun lines.
+Bruce Campbell retains that wry charisma, his delivery is dryer and there are plenty of fun lines.
 At times he’s far more crass than ever before, but this isn’t a portrait of maturity.
 A selection of 70s rock tracks are used throughout which highlight his mentality as someone who never grew up while maintaining the sense of levity.
-He’s apparently been hiding away from the world in a trailer park, but he still works for a convenience store (though again no part three allowed to it’s not S-Mart).
+He’s apparently been hiding away from the world in a trailer park, but he still works for a convenience store (though again no part three allowed so S-Mart is absent).
 Maybe the old days have taken their toll.
 He drinks, he womanises, he gets a little drunk and a little high; and sometimes he tries to impress the ladies with his high brow poetry.
 The archaic sort… from that classic volume; the one bound in human flesh.
 It’s not a great way to reel him back into this world but it’s all done with a light touch at least.

 The opening sets up new characters and new developments, and soon Ash and his young store colleagues Pablo and Kelly are on the road, trailer home in tow.
 The kind of obvious set ups are simplistic but allow for things to get moving as they head out to find a way to seal away the underworld once more.
 The two kids are not the best actors but lend it enough likeability overall.
 Less effective is the subplot about a cop called Amanda who is searching for answers after her partner met a grisly fate, courtesy of a fight with the evil.
 Brief glimpses of Lucy Lawless as Ruby, a mystery woman on Ash’s trail also feel disconnected here, in scenes that feel like both characters could have been merged into one.
 This all gets tied up later on, but more focus would have been nice.
 Extraneous narratives are never great in what is essentially a schlock filled haunted house road trip, but early on they are kept to a minimum more or less.